seanfisk/dotfiles/README.markdown

 (Fedora, CentOS), or [aptitude][aptitude] (Debian, Ubuntu), or compiled from source and install to my `~/.local` directory.

-[autojump][autojump] is vendorized in this repository and is automatically installed.
+Since I use it frequently, [autojump][autojump] is vendorized in this repository and is automatically installed.

+[pythonz][pythonz] and [rbenv][rbenv] could possibly be
+vendorized.
+However, I've decided not to do that at this time because I don't use Python and Ruby on every single machine on which I work.

 * [ack][ack] - file tree search, grep replacement
 * [autojump][autojump] - easily navigate directories